-A BB long-term debt rating by S&P is the fifth highest rating of ten categories.
-A company with long term debt rated BB faces major ongoing uncertainties and exposure to adverse business, financial, or economic conditions, which could lead to the company's inadequate capacity to meet its financial commitment.
+A B+ long-term debt rating by S&P is the sixth highest rating of ten categories.
+An obligor with long term debt rated in the B category is more vulnerable than the obligors rated in the BB category but continues to have the capacity to meet its financial commitments.
+Adverse business, financial, or economic conditions will likely impair the obligor's capacity or willingness to meet its financial commitments.
 Moody's Ba long-term debt rating is the fifth highest rating of nine categories.
 A Ba rating is used for long term debt judged to have speculative elements and which is subject to substantial credit risk.
-The "2" designation indicates that the Corporation has an average standing within the Ba rating category.
+The "3" designation indicates that the obligor has a ranking that is in the lower end of the Ba rating category.
 A BB- long-term debt rating by Fitch is the fifth highest rating of eleven categories and indicates an elevated vulnerability to default risk, particularly in the event of adverse changes in business or economic conditions over time; however, business or financial flexibility exists which supports the servicing of financial commitments.

-The Corporation's preferred share rating of B+ from Fitch is also used to give an indication of the risk that a borrower will not fulfill its obligations in a timely manner, with respect to both dividend and principal payments.
+A preferred share rating of B from Fitch is also used to give an indication of the risk that an obligor will not fulfill its obligations in a timely manner, with respect to both dividend and principal payments.
 This preferred share rating is speculative, where the degree of protection afforded to payment of dividends and principal is uncertain.
+In addition, a preferred share rating in the CCC category from S&P indicates that the obligation is vulnerable to nonpayment, and is dependent upon favourable business, financial and economic conditions for the obligor to meet its financial commitment to the obligation.
+In the event of adverse business, financial or economic conditions, the obligor will not have the capacity to meet its financial commitment to the obligation.

 Credit ratings are intended to provide investors with an independent measure of the credit quality of an issuance of securities and disregard certain factors such as market risk or price risk.
-These factors should be considered by investors as risk factors in their process of investment decision making.
+These factors should be considered by investors as risk factors in their investment decision making process.

 The credit ratings accorded by S&P, Moody's and Fitch are not recommendations to purchase, hold or sell the securities.
-There is no assurance that the ratings will remain in effect for any given period of time or that the rating will not be revised or withdrawn entirely by S&P, Moody's or Fitch in the future if it is in their judgement that circumstances so warrant.
+There is no assurance that the ratings will remain in effect for any given period of time or that the rating will not be revised or withdrawn entirely by S&P, Moody's or Fitch in the future if it is in their judgment that circumstances so warrant.